mariatnguyen/watchd/README.md

 ### Need to do

 * Sometimes there are blank pages in search pages if the specific object (movie) isn't fully there on behalf of the API: image missing, overview missing.
 Find a way to skip these pages...
+* "Are you sure" prompt on clearing all watched list

 ## Install